justincy/signs-of-the-second-coming/questions.md

 * What is "arm of the Lord shall fall"?
 Is it the same as the great day of the Lord?

+    The phrase "arm of the Lord shall fall" is only used in D&C 45.
+In some ways it seems to indicate the beginning of the end, however it says that the morning of the first resurrection will occur before the arm of the Lord falls.
+Perhaps its just a way to describe the beginning of the judgement.
+D&C 45:47 says, "Then shall the arm of the Lord fall upon the nations."
+Everything after that seems to focus on judgements upon the wicked.

+    Seomthing I can't reconcile is how it says the morning of the first resurrection will happen before the arm of the Lord shall fall while Christ standing upon the Mount of Olives will happen afterwards.
+Everything else I read indicates that Christ standing upon the Mount of Olives would be first while the morning of the first recurrection will occur when Christ comes in the clouds which is after He stands on the Mount of Olives.

+    I must admit that I haven't established a strong relationship between the timing of Christ standing on the Mount of Olives and Christ coming in the clouds.

+    For now, I've commented out "Arm of the Lord shall fall" because it greatly simplifies the graph and I'm not confident in my understanding of it.

 * What is the interpretation of the natural disasters in the sixth seal?
 Are they concurrent with the restoration, before it, or after it?